 If you’ve read my honest and in-depth DreamHost review, you will know that I’m a fan of this reliable web host.
 But I’m also very much aware of the fact that DreamHost may not be for everyone.

 I’ve been involved in the world of blogging, Internet marketing and technical website management long enough to know what to look for in a good web host.
-As such, I am recommending two very different web hosts to you: DreamHost and SiteGround.
+As such, I am recommending two very different web hosts: DreamHost and SiteGround.

 These two web hosts are for two different types of bloggers.
 Please read on and find out which of these two web hosts would suit you best.
 I will also be revealing a few web hosts that you should be avoiding at all cost.

-Powerful and scalable web hosting for bloggers who are not afraid to get a bit technical, bloggers who enjoy managing the technical side of their blog, bloggers who are not so much reliant on immediate phone support.
+Powerful and scalable web hosting for bloggers who are not afraid to get a bit technical, bloggers who enjoy managing the technical side of their blog, bloggers who are not so much reliant on readily available technical phone support.